 Conversely, in a mobile or corporate setting, the massage is usually done without oils to make it more accessible.
 The massage will still have naturally conditioning effects however, as the techniques used will loosen the hair follicles which increases natural hair oil.

-The Indian head massage is an ancient therapeutic practice used in India for 1,000 years, usually by mothers on their daughters.
+The Indian head massage is an ancient therapeutic practice used in India for over 2,000 years, (since around 600 B.C), usually by mothers on their daughters.
 It is part of the practice of medicine called Ayurveda, which aims to promote long life and balance the body’s energies.
 It was often used with spices and herbs that would promote good health and skin.

 Traditionally, the Indian head massage was used at weddings and births.
 Today, many babies still receive the massage to keep them in good health.
 Spas and barbershops have been known to use the massage as well.